MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 > to access resources that are secured by an Azure AD tenant, the entity that requires access must be represented by a security principal.
 This is true for both users (user principal) and applications (service principal).
 [Source](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object)

-For more information see [application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals)
+For more information see [application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).

+Why is a **Clone Service Principal** needed?
+This type of serivce principal is needed if you want to automate the creation of Azure AD objects and decouples a dedicated *user principal* from the process of creating Azure AD objects.

+As speciall permissions are needed for a service principal to talk to the Azure AD APIs the blog posts tries to shed some light on how to create a least privileg service principal to create other service principals.

+A use case for a **Clone Service Principal** is the automated creation of application registrations and service principals in a CI/CD pipelines for cloud native applcation.
+In deployment scripts for web application.
+And the automated creation of landings zones for internal customers.

 ## Create a Clone Service Principal